-Loose soils that do not hold together in your hand are generally sandy whilst others that clump together are clay.
+Loose soils that do not hold together in your hand are generally sandy, while those that clump together are clay.
 Once you know what your soil type is you can select plants with more knowledge and be confident that they’ll grow well.
-When designing a garden I always remember the mantra of ‘right plant, right place’.
-Spend time selecting your plants carefully; reading labels and thoroughly researching plant/soil type suitability and you will be rewarded.
+When designing a garden, always remember the mantra of ‘right plant, right place’.
+Spend time selecting your plants carefully; reading labels and thoroughly research plant/soil type suitability, and you will be rewarded.

 Work out the aspect of your plot and consider the following plants for your space: